 5. Landing pages on your career site

 The simplest way to grow your talent pool is to create a special landing page on your career site that will serve as an invitation for joining your talent pool.

-Make sure that the process of filling an application form for joining your talent pool is as simple and short as possible.
+Make sure that the process of filing an application form for joining your talent pool is as simple and short as possible.

 Here is how Trivago does it, offering potential candidates to simply join their talent pool by signing in with their LinkedIn account:

 Events are another great way to connect with your candidates.

 Find out what type of events your candidate persona prefers.
 You need to be where your talent is!

 There are many different events to choose from: fairs, forums, conferences, meetups, workshops, seminars, training, hackathons, career fairs, information sessions, open doors, breakfast sessions, after work meet and greets, career workshops, etc.

 If you have the time and resources, you can even organize your own talent networking event.